What Insurance Coverages Does Your Restaurant Need?

 - Utility Interruption: Most restaurants require electricity, gas, water, and communications services to operate.
 An interruption of any of these can cause damage to your property.
 It may also force you to shut down your restaurant.
 You can protect your business by purchasing utility interruption coverage.

-- Extra Expense: If property at your restaurant is damaged by a fire or another peril, you may be able to continue operating while repairs are performed by renting alternate equipment or moving to a temporary location.
+- Extra Expense: If a fire or another peril damage property at your restaurant, you may be able to continue operating while repairs are performed by renting other equipment or moving to a temporary location.
 To ensure those additional costs will be covered, you'll need to purchase extra expense coverage.

 - Spoilage: Food stored in refrigerators or freezers may spoil if cooling equipment breaks down or shuts off due to a power outage.
 You can insure your restaurant against costly spoilage losses by purchasing spoilage coverage.